 Life In Limbo

 What was the life event forcing me into limbo?
 Nothing I would describe as an “event” occurred.
-I just know that during the summer of 2014, whenever I wasn’t busy with my work as an image consultant, I was packing in as many fun activities into my schedule as I could: parasailing, stand up paddle boarding, kayaking, hiking, biking, rock climbing and more.
-Heck, I even got to ride in a race car during one of the video shoots I was doing wardrobe for, which was absolutely exhilarating!
+I just know that during the summer of 2014, whenever I wasn’t busy with my work as an image consultant, I was packing in as many fun activities into my schedule as I could.
+Parasailing, stand up paddle boarding, kayaking, hiking, biking, rock climbing and more.
+Heck, I even got to ride in a race car during one of the video shoots I was working on.
+It was absolutely exhilarating!

-Looking back, I now realize that getting out and experiencing life to the fullest was probably my “trigger,” because it opened up in me a whole new yearning for a fully-lived life, not just for me, but also for others.
+Looking back, I now realize that getting out and experiencing life to the fullest was probably my “trigger.”
+Why?
+Because it opened up in me a whole new yearning for a fully-lived life.
+Not just for me, but also for others.
 But at the time, I couldn’t see exactly what that looked like.
-I started feeling restless and burned out with my image consulting work I once was very passionate about, and was lacking a vision and purpose for the future of my business.
-Despite having so much fun in my free time, I was definitely in limbo, which is not always a fun place to be.
+I started feeling restless and burned out with my image consulting work I once was very passionate about.
+And I was lacking a vision and purpose for the future of my business.
+Despite having so much fun in my free time, I was definitely in limbo.
+Which is not always a fun place to be.

 Fear As An Obstacle

-During my year and a half limbo phase, I couldn’t figure out what I wanted to do or what God was wanting me to do career-wise.
+During my limbo phase, I couldn’t figure out what I wanted to do or what God wanted me to do career-wise.
 It was frustrating and discouraging.
 All I know is, during the summer of 2014, people were coming to me with the same struggles.
-They were saying to me how they feel they need some kind of change in their life and work, and how they wish they could have the time and the means to enjoy life discovering and pursuing their passions like I was.
+They were saying to me how they feel they need some kind of change in their life and work.
+How they wish they could have the time and the means to enjoy life discovering and pursuing their passions like I was.

 The Vision Becomes Clear